hamdibayhan/MessagingServiceApp/Readme.md

 #### For Starting the server with docker-compose

-* Fill db password in docker-compose.yml
+* Fill db password for develeopment env with 'Psswrd123' in docker-compose.yml
 * docker-compose up --build

 #### Your server will run at http://localhost:5000